Cultural impact of Celine Dion: Fame and stardom

-Several publications have discussed the influence of Dion's popularity in the music industry.
+TIME contributor Josh Tyrangiel named Dion the "biggest female singer of all time", noting that "her voice is a natural wonder of immense range and clarity."
 Chuck Taylor of Billboard, claimed "that no other current artist in the world — perhaps with the exception of Madonna — appeared to have as broad a fanbase, with the ability to seize the charts and retail racks and sell out venue after venue" like Dion.
 Billboard writer Don Jeffrey noted that her 1996 album Falling into You was responsible for the 16 percent increase of Sony Music's worldwide revenue in the third fiscal quarter of 1996.
 The Vindicator journalists also stated that Dion's Let's Talk About Love and Titanic Soundtrack boosted the music industry's sales in 1998 by 4 percent.
 Music journalist Larry LeBlanc opined that her worldwide success "serves as a recipe for multinational marketing", with Michael Roth, former co-head of Sony Canada A&R, adding: "Without Celine, this company would be a different place."

 Dion is one of the best-selling music artists of all time.
 She has released 27 studio albums, supported by a number of successful singles.
 She has been considered one of the greatest vocalists in pop music, and has been featured on various "greatest singers of all time" lists.
 Polly Anthony, former president of Epic Records, described her as "the epitome of a global artist", while Us Weekly and Forbes have named Dion as one of music industry's most powerful artists.
 MTV writer Anne Donahue described Dion as an artist "in a realm of her own".
-Drew Mackie of People named her "one of Canada’s greatest gifts to the world" while The New York Times writer Chris Azzopardi described her as one of the "most revered figures in pop music".
+Drew Mackie of People named her "one of Canada's greatest gifts to the world" while The New York Times writer Chris Azzopardi described her as one of the "most revered figures in pop music".
+Irish Independent have named her Artist of the Decade (2000s) for her consistent success in album sales and concert revenue.
 Google named her the second most searched music artist of 2016.
 In 2023, writer Laura Finley named Dion as one of the 300 women who have significantly contributed to American popular culture in her book titled "Women in Popular Culture".